 1. Make a plan

-When you are ready to go all in on decluttering your home, the first step is to make a plan.
+When you are ready to go all-in on decluttering your home, the first step is to make a plan.
 Think about when the best time would be for you to do this.
 Is it during the week while the kids may be occupied elsewhere?
 Or maybe it’s on a weekend when you’ll have the help of your spouse.
 You may need to purchase things like baskets or bins to help you bring your plan to life.
-I’ll link some ideas for this later on in this post.
+You can find these types of items for great prices, so don’t buy expensive containers and storage that may bust your budget just for the sake of having them.
+I’ll link some storage solution ideas for this later on in this post.

 2. Go room by room

-I find that tackling one room in your home at a time is the best approach.
+I find that tackling one room in your home at a time is the best approach to a decluttering session.
 This way you can focus on what should be in that space, and what doesn’t belong.
 There’s no right or wrong answer to which room to start with.
 However, I prefer to begin on the main floor, as that’s where we spend most of our time and where guests will be.
-If you’re unsure where to start, I say declutter your kitchen first.
+If you’re unsure where to start, I say declutter your bedroom or kitchen first.

 3. Sorting is key